mako-commits/Trivia-API/API_REFERENCE.md

 ### `DELETE '/questions/{question_id}'`

-- Deletes question with specified id
+- DELETE question using a question ID
 - Request Argument: None
 - Returns: Success status and id of deleted question if successful